FS23-ASE/ASE-server/README.md

 Docker (for containerization and deployment)

+## Motivation

+1.Convenience: A second-hand book trading website offers readers a convenient platform to buy and sell books online.
+This means they can search, browse, and purchase used books anytime, anywhere, without the need to visit physical bookstores or markets.

+2.Cost savings: Buying used books is more affordable than purchasing brand new ones, especially for students, bookworms, or individuals on a tight budget.
+A second-hand book trading website can help readers find books at more reasonable prices, saving them money on their book purchases.

+3.Sustainable development: By promoting the reuse of second-hand books, a second-hand book trading website can contribute to sustainable development.
+It encourages readers to pass on books they no longer need to others, reducing waste and resource consumption.

+4.Expanded reading choices: A second-hand book trading website provides readers with a wider range of book options.
+Readers can find out-of-print books, rare books, or specific academic materials that may be difficult to locate in traditional bookstores or markets.

+5.Community engagement: A second-hand book trading website can serve as a community platform where readers can connect, share their experiences, provide book reviews, and offer recommendations.
+This community engagement fosters interaction and collaboration among readers.

+6.Stimulating cultural consumption: Building a second-hand book trading website can stimulate cultural consumption and encourage reading habits.
+It helps cultivate more readers and provides a sustainable market for the cultural industry.

 ## Architecture
 This project follows a client-server architecture, where the server is responsible for handling user requests and providing appropriate responses.
 The server is built using Java and Spring Boot, which provides a robust framework for building web applications.
 Gradle is used to manage dependencies and build the project.
 RESTful web services are used to communicate between the client and server.It follows a three-tier architecture and consists of the following modules: